eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 Well, that's easy enough.
 I can just stick the player at the north end of the hallway, facing downwards.

 Or...
 I could do something a little more interesting.
 I do like starting areas that give the impression I actually _got here_ somehow.
 All that narrative stuff, remember.
 A dead-end hallway is not too great at establishing that feeling.
 Lots of Doom II levels just stick an unopenable `DOOR2` behind you (which is weird since you don't go _out_ through that door at the end of any levels), but I can do better.
-Also I want to show you the sky hack.
+Plus I need an excuse to show you the sky hack.

 This is a volcano, so I assume it has a _side_ somewhere out there.
 I'll say you climbed up the side and are facing the entrance of this weird volcano base.
 I guess I'll start by drawing a squiggly area and sticking some textures on it.
 Then I'll put a little building in one corner.

 {% photo /media/2015-12/doom2/slade17-new-spawn.png A new spawn area %}
 {% photo /media/2015-12/doom2/slade18-new-spawn2.png Creating an entrance %}

 Hmm.
-This looks pretty goofy.
-Having all the walls of a _room_ be the same height is certainly reasonably, but this is outside.
+This looks clumsy.
+Having all the walls of a _room_ be the same height is certainly reasonable, but this is outside, and is meant to be a rocky slope besides.
 What can I do about this?

-Enter the sky hack, arguably the Doom engine's only special effect.
-The sky hack is that when two neighboring sectors both use `F_SKY1`, _the upper wall between them isn't drawn_.
+Enter the sky hack, arguably the Doom engine's only deliberate special effect.
+The sky hack is that when two neighboring sectors both have `F_SKY1` ceilings, _the upper wall between them isn't drawn_.

 {% photo /media/2015-12/doom2/doom-sky-hack.png Rough illustration of the sky hack %}